Accountants Service Trust Agreement

 Build these 3 types of Accountant’s service trusts on our website.f0

 The Accountant Service Trust is a second business.
-The accountant service trust provides services to the accounting firm.
+The accounting service trust provides services to the accounting firm.
 It charges a fee for providing those services.
 The Accountant Service trust profits are shared with the accountant’s spouse, children and trusts.
 They pay tax at a lower marginal tax rate.
 Therefore, the accountant service trust saves tax.
 It helps with superannuation benefits and the spreading of income to the accountant’s family members.

-But it is not enough to have just an accountant service trust.
+But it is not enough to have just an accounting service trust.
 You need the agreement between the accounting firm and the service trust.
 This agreement is called an Accountants Service Trust Agreement.
 The Accountant Service Trust Agreement is a contract.
 It allows the service trust to supply equipment, staff, receptionist, premises and administration services to the accounting firm.

 Accountant Service Trust Agreements are also popular for: